Namaeus/Codesign_ReadMe/cd_drawtextui.md

 ## Is the resource not working as expected?
 - Make sure the name of the folder is `cd_drawtextui`.
+- Check the server console and the in game F8 console for errors.
 - If all else fails, contact the Codesign Team in the [Codesign Discord](https://discord.gg/HmDFGp62Tr).